Data Breach Detection: uncover potential Personal Information (PII) leaks for Organizations and People using Webhose.io

 PII Leaks Data Process

-Our PII Doc is composed of the following main sections:
+Our Data Breach Doc is composed of the following main sections:

 - root - includes general fields related to the document such as UUID (unique identifier to the document in our repository), author, referring_url, language, text, crawled